 Do you take my insurance?

-We are happy to process and file dental insurance claims from several providers, and we are in-network with a number of plans including Delta Dental, Health Partners, and Metlife.
+We are happy to process and file dental insurance claims from several providers, and we are in-network with a number of plans including Delta Dental, and Health Partners.

 What is the Super Smile Membership?

 Our Super Smile Membership offers regular patients a number of perks including discounts on various treatments and a free preventive checkup including x-rays after five regular visits.

 When a dental emergency strikes, the last thing you want to deal with is confusion on what to do.
 Obviously, the first thing you should do is call your emergency dentist in Allen.
 However, we often get asked a lot of other questions about emergencies.
 For this reason, we’ve taken the time to answer some of our most frequently asked questions about emergency dentistry down below.

 Any time you experience any type of pain or trauma in your mouth, it’s best to treat it as a dental emergency.
 Even if you’re confident that it’s nothing, you should probably err on the side of caution and call us anyway to get it looked at.
 Most dental problems do not go away on their own, and actually worsen the longer you ignore them.
 If your problem involved continual bleeding, a broken or dislocated jaw, or swelling that impacts your ability to breathe, you should head to your local emergency room instead of our office.

 Depending on your pain tolerance, you might need a solution to temporarily alleviate your discomfort until you can reach our office.
 There are a few options that can help, like: